 How to Erase Google Assistant Voice Commands by Date Range

-If you use voice commands a lot, then finding a particular command can be a tough task.
-Plus, trying to remember the exact date you used a command can also be time-consuming.
-Right below the search bar, you’ll find the filter by “Date & product” option.
+If you use voice commands often, then finding a particular command can be a tough task.
+Plus, trying to remember the exact date when you used a command can also be time consuming.
+Luckily, you can make things much easier by using the “Filter by date” functionality.

 Tap on the option and choose the After and Before dates from the drop-down menus to view all Assistant communications within a certain time frame.
 Now you can find a certain command much more easily and delete it by pressing the “X” button.